High variant count is the cleanest signal that RPA will shatter and LLMs may carry the load

 - ✓

-Change management plan sketched: who needs to change their workflow, when are they told, who trains them
+Change management plan sketched — who changes their workflow, when they are told, who trains them

 - ✓

-Success metric agreed: one primary metric (cycle time reduction, exception rate, cost per case) that all stakeholders accept as the decision criterion for scaling or stopping
+Success metric agreed — one primary metric (cycle time, exception rate, cost per case) every stakeholder accepts as the scaling decision criterion

-When the workflow lives in screens instead of databases, you need a different discovery method
+When the workflow lives on screens instead of in databases, you need a different instrument

 Process mining works on system-of-record event logs.
-But a significant share of enterprise work happens in surfaces that don't emit structured logs: Excel spreadsheets, email threads, browser-based internal tools, legacy desktop applications.
-When an analyst copies data from an ERP export into a spreadsheet, reconciles it against a PDF invoice, pastes the result into a web form, and emails the approver — none of those steps are in your SAP event log.
-They're invisible to process mining.
+A significant share of enterprise work happens on surfaces that emit nothing structured: Excel spreadsheets, email threads, browser-based internal tools, legacy desktop applications.
+When an analyst exports an ERP table into a spreadsheet, reconciles it against a PDF invoice, pastes the result into a web form, and emails the approver — none of those steps appear in your SAP event log.
+They are invisible to process mining.

-Task mining fills this gap by recording screen activity (keystrokes, mouse movements, application context) and using computer vision and NLP — increasingly LLM-based — to reconstruct the actual task sequence[3].
-Tools like UiPath Process Mining's task capture module, Celonis Task Mining, and Microsoft Power Automate Process Mining all offer desktop recording modes.
-The output is similar to process mining: a variant map of how analysts actually execute screen-level tasks, with frequency and duration data.
+Task mining fills the gap by recording screen activity (keystrokes, mouse movements, application context) and using computer vision and NLP — increasingly LLM-based — to reconstruct the actual task sequence[3].
+UiPath Process Mining's task capture, Celonis Task Mining, and Microsoft Power Automate Process Mining all offer desktop recording.
+The output looks similar to process mining: a variant map of how analysts actually execute screen-level tasks, annotated with frequency and duration.

-The practical limitation is consent and privacy.
-Screen recording requires explicit employee consent and careful data governance — especially in regulated industries.
-The setup overhead is higher than connector-based process mining, and the data quality depends on recording duration and coverage.
-For knowledge worker workflows that have high strategic value but no system-of-record footprint, task mining is the right tool.
-For everything with clean event logs, stick with traditional process mining.
+The practical constraint is consent and privacy.
+Screen recording requires explicit employee consent and disciplined data governance — especially in regulated industries.
+Setup overhead is higher than connector-based mining.
+Data quality depends on recording duration and coverage.
+For knowledge worker workflows with high strategic value but no system-of-record footprint, task mining is the right tool.
+For everything with clean event logs, stay in traditional process mining.

-Five ways organizations invest in process mining without getting actionable AI candidates out the other side
+Five ways organizations spend on mining and get no AI candidates out the other end

 Process mining surfaces uncomfortable truths about which processes are broken and who owns them.
-Without a C-suite sponsor who has explicitly committed to acting on the findings, the output becomes a beautiful process map that nobody uses to make a decision.
-Secure the sponsor before the tool contract.
+Without a C-suite sponsor explicitly committed to acting on the findings, the output is a beautiful process map nobody uses to make a decision.
+Lock in the sponsor before the tool contract.

 The Complete Map Trap

-Some teams insist on mapping every operational process before selecting any automation candidates.
-This produces a six-month enterprise-wide process inventory and no pilots.
-Mine two source systems, score the top 20 candidates, pick three.
-The remaining processes will still be there in the next 90-day cycle.
+Some teams insist on mapping every operational process before selecting any candidates.
+The result is a six-month enterprise-wide inventory and zero pilots.
+Mine two source systems, score the top twenty, pick three.
+The remaining processes are still there next quarter.

-Process mining will faithfully show you that cases accumulate for 48 hours at a specific approval step.
-What it won't tell you is that the 48-hour wait is because one approver is overloaded and the backlog is a staffing decision, not an automation opportunity.
+Process mining will faithfully show you that cases accumulate for forty-eight hours at a specific approval step.
+What it will not tell you is that the wait exists because one approver is overloaded and the backlog is a staffing decision, not an automation opportunity.
 Always ask whether a bottleneck has a human solution before building a technical one.

 The Vanity Variant Count

 High variant counts are a signal, not a verdict.
-Thirty process variants might mean 28 of them account for 2% of cases — the high-frequency variants are actually stable and automatable.
-Always segment by variant frequency before deciding a process is too variable for RPA.
-The long tail of variants is often noise, not signal.
+Thirty variants might mean twenty-eight of them account for two percent of cases — the high-frequency variants are stable and automatable.
+Always segment by variant frequency before declaring a process too variable for RPA.
+The long tail is often noise, not signal.

 Treating Mining as a One-Time Project

-Process mining is most valuable as a continuous intelligence layer, not a one-off discovery exercise.
-Processes change: systems are updated, policies shift, volume spikes during seasonal periods.
-Organizations that run one mining sprint, select three automations, and then cancel the license find their automation portfolio drifting out of sync with how processes actually operate.
+Mining is most valuable as a continuous intelligence layer, not a one-off discovery exercise.
+Processes change.
+Systems are updated.
+Policies shift.
+Volume spikes during seasonal periods.
+Organizations that run one sprint, pick three automations, and cancel the license find their automation portfolio drifting out of sync with how processes actually operate.

-A concrete sequence from zero to committed pilots — without boiling the ocean
+A concrete sequence — without boiling the ocean

-Choose the two systems of record with the highest operational process volume — typically SAP or Oracle for finance/procurement, and ServiceNow or Jira for IT/operations.
-Avoid starting with CRM systems; their data quality is lower and the processes are harder to scope.
-Stand up the mining tool (a Disco trial works for a proof-of-concept sprint; Celonis or Apromore for a production deployment), extract 6–12 months of event log data, and get the first process graph rendered.
+Pick the two systems of record carrying the highest operational process volume — typically SAP or Oracle for finance and procurement, ServiceNow or Jira for IT and operations.
+Avoid CRM systems first; data quality is lower and processes are harder to scope.
+Stand up the mining tool (Disco trial for a proof-of-concept sprint; Celonis or Apromore for a production deployment), extract six to twelve months of event log data, and render the first process graph.

-This is a focused analysis sprint, not a full process inventory.
-The goal is to score the top 20 bottlenecks from the two source systems using the AI Suitability model.
-Assign one process analyst (or a data-literate ops manager) to own the sprint.
-Output is a scored table of 20 candidates with notes on the primary blocking factors for each.
+A focused analysis sprint.
+Not a full process inventory.
+The goal is to score the top twenty bottlenecks from the two source systems against the AI Suitability model.
+One process analyst (or a data-literate ops manager) owns the sprint.
+Output: a scored table of twenty candidates with notes on the primary blockers for each.

-Take the top 10 by AI Suitability Score into a structured pre-mortem session with the relevant process owners.
-Most organizations find that 2–3 of the top 10 are technically strong but organizationally blocked (data access, regulatory constraints, ownership disputes).
+Take the top ten by AI Suitability Score into a structured pre-mortem with the relevant process owners.
+Most organizations find that two or three of the top ten are technically strong but organizationally blocked — data access, regulatory constraints, ownership disputes.
 Remove the blocked ones.
 The survivors become your pilot shortlist.

 Commit to three pilots with explicit funding, timelines, and success criteria.
 Structure them as the first article in this companion series recommends: one low-risk/high-signal, one medium-risk/high-value, one exploratory.
 Each should test something different about your organization's ability to execute automation.
-Set a go/no-go review date for each pilot at 60 days post-launch.
+Set a 60-day go/no-go review for each pilot.

 Common Questions

-The objections that come up in every process mining conversation
+The objections that surface in every mining conversation

 Do we need Celonis specifically, or can we DIY this?

-You don't need Celonis.
-For a proof-of-concept sprint, Disco (Fluxicon) is free for limited datasets and produces variant maps and bottleneck analysis good enough to score your first 10 candidates.
-Apromore's Community Edition is open-source and covers the full process mining feature set.
-Celonis makes sense if you're deploying enterprise-wide with hundreds of processes and need pre-built SAP connectors, a monitoring layer, and commercial support.
-If you're doing a 90-day discovery sprint with one analyst, start with a lighter tool and graduate to a platform vendor after you've validated the approach works in your org.
+You do not need Celonis.
+For a proof-of-concept sprint, Disco (Fluxicon) is free for limited datasets and produces variant maps and bottleneck analysis good enough to score your first ten candidates.
+Apromore's Community Edition is open-source and covers the full mining feature set.
+Celonis pays back when you are deploying enterprise-wide across hundreds of processes and need pre-built SAP connectors, a monitoring layer, and commercial support.
+For a 90-day discovery sprint with one analyst, start with a lighter tool.
+Graduate to a platform vendor after the approach has been validated in your org.

-What if our processes don't have clean event logs?
+What if our processes do not have clean event logs?

 Most processes have better log data than their owners think.
-The real question is whether you have access to it and whether it's in extractable form.
-SAP stores event data in table structures that Celonis and similar tools know how to read.
+The real question is whether you can access it and whether it is in extractable form.
+SAP stores event data in table structures that Celonis and similar tools already know how to read.
 ServiceNow has native event logs.
-Even if your system doesn't have a native connector, any table with a case ID, an activity or status field, and a timestamp is enough to build an event log.
-The practical blocker is usually InfoSec permissions, not data absence.
-Start by mapping which of your systems of record have case-level timestamped status tables — you'll find more clean log data than you expect.
+Even without a native connector, any table with a case ID, an activity or status field, and a timestamp is enough to build an event log.
+The blocker is usually InfoSec permissions, not data absence.
+Start by mapping which of your systems of record have case-level timestamped status tables.
+You will find more clean log data than you expect.

-How do we handle workflows that span systems we don't own?
+How do we handle workflows that span systems we do not own?

-Cross-system workflows are common and they're harder to mine cleanly.
-The standard approach is to pick the system-of-record that holds the case for the longest portion of the workflow cycle time — that's where the bottleneck measurement will be most accurate.
-For handoff points between systems, you need a shared case identifier that persists across both systems (an invoice number, a ticket ID, a contract ID).
+Cross-system workflows are common and harder to mine cleanly.
+The standard approach: pick the system that holds the case for the longest portion of the cycle time — that is where bottleneck measurement will be most accurate.
+For handoff points between systems, you need a shared case identifier that persists across both (an invoice number, a ticket ID, a contract ID).
 Without a shared key, the cross-system join is unreliable.
-If you can't join the logs reliably, mine each system separately and treat the handoff itself as a candidate bottleneck rather than trying to reconstruct the full cross-system view.
+If you cannot join the logs cleanly, mine each system separately and treat the handoff itself as a candidate bottleneck rather than reconstructing the full cross-system view.

-Process mining works on structured event logs from systems of record — timestamped records of which case hit which system state, when.
-It's best for workflows that run primarily inside enterprise software.
-Task mining works on screen recordings — it captures what users actually do on their desktops, including operations that happen outside of system logs (copy-paste from email, Excel manipulation, browser forms).
-Process mining is faster to set up, cheaper to run, and produces cleaner data.
-Task mining is necessary when the workflow lives partly or wholly in desktop applications that don't emit structured logs.
+Process mining works on structured event logs from systems of record — timestamped records of which case hit which state, when.
+Best for workflows that run primarily inside enterprise software.
+Task mining works on screen recordings — it captures what users actually do on their desktops, including operations that never touch a system log (copy-paste from email, Excel manipulation, browser forms).
+Process mining is faster to set up, cheaper to run, produces cleaner data.
+Task mining is necessary when the workflow lives partly or wholly in desktop applications that emit nothing structured.
 Most organizations should start with process mining and add task mining only for specific knowledge worker workflows where system log coverage is low.

 How does this connect to picking our first three AI workflows?

-Process mining is the upstream data layer for the workflow selection framework covered in the companion article on picking your first three AI workflows.
+Mining is the upstream data layer for the workflow selection framework covered in the companion article on picking your first three AI workflows.
 That framework (risk × value × signal quality) tells you how to structure your first three pilots once you have candidates.
-Process mining tells you which candidates to put into that framework in the first place.
-The two approaches are designed to be used in sequence: mine first to generate a ranked candidate list, then apply the selection framework to decide which three candidates to commit to as pilots.
-Using the selection framework without mined data means you're scoring workshop opinions rather than measured process data — which is where most first AI programs go wrong.
+Mining tells you which candidates to put into the framework in the first place.
+The two approaches run in sequence: mine first to generate a ranked candidate list, then apply the selection framework to decide which three to commit to as pilots.
+Using the selection framework without mined data means scoring workshop opinions rather than measured process data — which is where most first AI programs go wrong.

 Process Mining for AI Discovery Checklist

-Identified two source systems with the highest operational process volume and accessible event logs
+Two source systems identified by highest operational volume and accessible event logs

-Secured data access permissions before tool procurement (InfoSec approval, API credentials)
+Data access permissions secured before tool procurement (InfoSec, API credentials)

-Extracted and validated event logs: case ID, activity/status, and timestamp fields all present and complete
+Event logs extracted and validated — case ID, activity, and timestamp fields complete

-Rendered variant analysis and identified top 20 workflows by accumulated wait time
+Variant analysis rendered, top twenty workflows by accumulated wait time identified

-Scored each workflow on Volume × Variance × Structure (1–5 per axis, multiplied)
+Each workflow scored on Volume × Variance × Structure (1–5 per axis, multiplied)

-Identified workflows above score 40 as AI candidates and above score 70 as priority pilots
+Workflows above score 40 flagged as candidates; above 70 flagged as priority pilots

-Ran pre-mortem on top 5 candidates: data access, ownership, compliance, integration cost, success metric
+Pre-mortem run on top five — data access, ownership, compliance, integration cost, success metric

-Enrolled a C-suite sponsor before committing to the mining program (not just informed — actively co-owning)
+C-suite sponsor enrolled before the mining program commits — actively co-owning, not informed

-Confirmed legal and compliance sign-off for any regulatory-adjacent candidate workflows
+Legal and compliance sign-off captured in writing for any regulatory-adjacent candidate workflows

-Committed to top 3 pilots with explicit funding, pilot owners (not just sponsors), and 60-day go/no-go criteria
+Top three pilots committed with funding, named pilot owners (not just sponsors), and 60-day go/no-go criteria

-Scheduled the next 90-day mining cycle to keep the candidate pipeline fresh as processes evolve
+Next 90-day mining cycle scheduled to keep the candidate pipeline fresh as processes evolve

-The question your organization keeps asking — "which workflows should we automate with AI?" — has a data answer.
-It's sitting in your SAP tables, your ServiceNow event log, your Salesforce activity history.
-The workflows that are genuinely worth building are the ones with high volume, high variance, and unstructured inputs: the cases where an LLM's ability to read context and handle exceptions outperforms any rule engine you could build.
-Process mining gives you the ranked list.
-The Volume × Variance × Structure score gives you the tool-selection logic.
+The question your organization keeps asking — which workflows should we automate with AI — has a data answer.
+It is sitting in your SAP tables, your ServiceNow event log, your Salesforce activity history.
+The workflows worth building share a profile: high volume, high variance, unstructured inputs.
+Cases where an LLM's ability to read context and handle exceptions outperforms any rule engine you could write.
+Mining gives you the ranked list.
+Volume × Variance × Structure gives you the tooling verdict.
 The pre-mortem tells you which ones you can actually ship.
 None of this requires a workshop.

 Stop building AI use cases out of opinion.
 Your event logs already know which workflows are painful, repetitive, and ripe for automation.
 Mine them, score them, run the pre-mortem, then pick.
-The team that builds the wrong thing confidently is still building the wrong thing — and the logs have been trying to tell you that from the start.
+The team that ships the wrong thing confidently is still shipping the wrong thing.
+The logs have been telling you that the whole time.

 - [1]Celonis Named a Leader in Process Mining Market Assessment — Celonis Blog(celonis.com)↩